Factor Decay: Why Yesterday’s Edge Might Not Work Tomorrow

 Aug 2025

-All firms love factors because they turn messy markets into simple rules.
+Analysts use factors because they turn messy markets into simple rules.
 Buy cheap, buy winners, buy quality, and so on.
 The catch is that many edges fade.
 This is called factor decay.
 It shows up as shrinking returns, worse risk-adjusted performance, or long “cold” stretches where a factor stops working.

 This note explains what decay is, why it happens, and shows a tiny Python experiment that tracks a momentum factor across sector ETFs over time.